What is my Ip address? How to know what is public and private IP addresses you are using?

 What is my public IP address?

-When you browse a website or access a server.
-You might be connecting via a LAN or could connect directly with the Internet Service Provider(IP).
-But most of the time it’s over LAN.
-So there are two types of IP addresses are involved, one is a private IP that your computer has and another public IP address that your ISP assigns.
+When you browse a website or access a server, you might be connecting via a LAN or could connect directly with the Internet Service Provider(IP).
+But most of the time, it’s over LAN.
+So there are two types of IP addresses involved: a private IP that your computer has and another public IP address that your ISP assigns.

 The public IP address is similar to the postal address of your home.
 The addresses are managed by IANA, which allocates the addresses and assigns them to the service providers of various countries.
 An ISP provider gets the ranges and uses them with the end users.